Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ---
-title: Enable Application Registration for a Service
+title: Enable and Disable Application Registration for a Service
 no_version: true
 toc: true
 ---